*PLEASE FOLLOW ANY GOVERNMENT GUIDANCE OR GUIDANCE SPECIFIC TO YOUR LOCAL AREA ON THE CORONAVIRUS (COVID-19)*

 - If you are looking after someone: you could take time off for dependants, parental leave and annual leave (see the question on taking time off work for caring responsibilities for an overview or our employment rights page for more information)

-- If you are extremely vulnerable yourself: check the ‘shielding and vulnerable people’ section on our return to work and health & safety page.
+- If you are extremely vulnerable: check the ‘shielding and vulnerable people’ section on our return to work and health & safety page.

 - Special leave/compassionate leave/carer’s leave: check your employment contract to see if your employer might offer a different kind of leave for carers or because of coronavirus